Yes, there are snakes in the cloud forest of Kilimanjaro. But do not fear. Sightings are extremely few and far between.

-Because snakes are highly sensitive to movement, and with groups of enthusiastic climbers hiking the path every day, they steer very clear of the trafficked areas, making it nearly impossible anyone would encounter them.
-Even most of our guides and porters, who are on the mountain year-round, have never seen a snakes on the mountain.
+Because snakes are highly sensitive to movement, groups of enthusiastic climbers hiking the trails scare them away.
+They steer very clear of the trafficked areas, making it nearly impossible anyone would encounter a snake while climbing Kilimanjaro.
+Even most of our guides and porters, who are on the mountain year round, have never seen a snake on the mountain.

 Green Mambas have elongate heads followed by slender bodies and medium to moderately long tapering tails.
 Their relatively long fangs can rotate on their axis with the prefrontal bone giving more control over the movement of them.
-Bright green scales cover them dorsally, and yellow-green scales cover them ventrally.
+Bright green scales cover them dorsally, and pale green scales cover them ventrally.
 Sometimes, they have a few scattered yellow scales along their flanks.

 Green Mambas avoid confrontation with humans or any other potential predator by relying on their camouflage to remain hidden or using their abnormally fast slithering speed to flee.
 They can move up to 7 mph.

-The average adult is 100-160 cm (3 1/4-5 1/4 feet) long with some specimens exceeding 183 cm (6 feet).
+The average adult is 100-160 cm (3 1/4-5 1/4 feet) long with some specimens exceeding 210 cm (6 feet).
 Although long, they are quite light, weighing only 175-510 g (.386-1.124 lbs).
 They have an egg-shaped head and sizable eyes that provide excellent eyesight.

 Reclusive by nature, Boomslangs flee from anything too substantial to eat.
 During chilly weather, they have been known to curl up inside the closed nests of weaver birds to hibernate.
-Their primary diet consists of chameleons, tree lizards, frogs.
+Their primary diet consists of chameleons, tree lizards, fledgling birds and frogs.
 Occasionally, they catch small mammals, birds, and eggs, which they swallow whole.

 Many venomous members of the family Colubridae are harmless to humans because their venom glands are small and their fangs inefficient.
 However, the Boomslang is a notable exception to this rule, producing hemotoxic venom that it delivers through substantial fangs located at the back of the jaw.
 They can open their mouths 170 degrees when striking.
-The good news is, they are timid snakes and strikes don’t occur unless people attempt to handle, catch, or corner the animal.
+The good news is, they are timid snakes and bites don’t occur unless people attempt to handle, catch, or corner the animal.

-The African Twig, Vine or Bird Snake, like the Boomslang, is from the family Colubridae.
-They have slender, elongated profiles, depressed, flat heads with pointed snouts, and long tails.
+The Eastern Vine Snake (Thelotornis mossambicanus), also known commonly as the Eastern Twig Snake, is from the family Colubridae.
+They have slender, elongated profiles, long heads with pointed snouts, and long tails.
 Horizontal, keyhole-shaped pupils give them binocular vision.
-Twig snakes are greyish brown with faint light and dark markings.
+These snakes average 90 – 130 cm (3-4 feet) in length.

 Although they conceal themselves in trees, they are often low enough to strike terrestrial prey.
 Mostly, they dine on frogs, lizards, and birds which they swallow upwards after killing.